techforwarren/datasets/README.md

 ## Policy Context

+- **Aggregated Federal Budget and US Census Data** [USAfacts.org](https://usafacts.org/)
+  + USAFacts is a not-for-profit, non-partisan resource of numbers and trends in government spending and results.
+Founded by former Microsoft CEO Steve Ballmer in collaboration with researchers at UPenn and Stanford.
+Currently has CSV download links with a public API on the way.
 - **Consumer Financial Protection Bureau:** [Complaint Database](https://www.consumerfinance.gov/data-research/consumer-complaints/)
   + Database of over 1.3 million complaints filed by consumers about financial products and services (2011 - present).
 Has CSV, JSON download links and open data API.